marty-oehme/bemoji/README.md

-BEMOJI_TYPE_CMD=wtype # which typing tool to use (ydotool will NOT work) BEMOJI_PRIVATE_MODE=false # whether to save new entries BEMOJI_IGNORE_RECENT=false # whether to display recent entries
+BEMOJI_TYPE_CMD=wtype # which typing tool to use (ydotool will NOT work) BEMOJI_PRIVATE_MODE=false # whether to save new entries BEMOJI_IGNORE_RECENT=false # whether to display recent entries BEMOJI_ECHO_NEWLINE=true # whether to end the output with a newline character
 ```

 ## 🤗 Issues